 debate and range from the millions to hundreds of millions for teacher training

 Regardless of the costs, business leader say they’re critical.

-``And I say, depends on the district,'' Carsten said. ``And I shouldn't have to say that.''
+“And I say, depends on the district,” Carsten said.
+“And I shouldn’t have to

-``There's going to be chaos, money chaos and outcome chaos, and that's the nature of change,'' Allen said.
+“There’s going to be chaos, money chaos and outcome chaos, and that’s the